Architecture, engineering and even surveying are creative services – there are different ways to achieve the same result.

 The ability to impact life-cycle cost vs. the cost to make a change

 QBS rewards teamwork, innovation, proactive problem solving and moves away from an adversarial relationship between the buyer and the consultant.
-Ultimately, the taxpayer is the winner.
+Ultimately, the owner and the taxpayers are the winner.